hedyhli/starcli/README.md

 ```

 ### Using date ranges
-You can use `--date-range` or `-D` and specify today, this-week, or this-month,
+You can use `--date-range` or `-d` and specify today, this-week, or this-month,
 so that GitHub Trending search function will be used to find popular repos
 and tell you how much stars are gained this day/week/month depending on the
 option you used.

 ```
-starcli -D this-week
+starcli -d this-week
 ```

 <img src="https://raw.githubusercontent.com/hedythedev/starcli/main/demo-pics/daterange.png" width="800px;" alt="demo date range"/>

-Note that (like `--spoken-language`) options like `--topics`, `--last-updated`, `--date-created` won't take effect
+Note that (like `--spoken-language`) options like `--topics`, `--last-updated`, `--created` won't take effect
-because `-D` uses a different search mechanism to find results.
+because `-d` uses a different search mechanism to find results.

 ### Limit the number of results shown
 Don't like the default 7?
 You can change it to something else,